mobeets/value-rnn-td/README.md

 ## Features

+Though the above example is very simply, training this network using pytorch involves a few tricky steps.
+These include:

-- handling numpy training data
+- handling numpy arrays as training data
-- training on unequal trial/sequence lengths, and not computing loss on padded values in sequences
+- training on unequal trial/sequence lengths using padding, while ignoring the padded values when computing gradients
 - training with early stopping
 - using RNN to perform TD learning
 - accessing/visualizing RNN's hidden unit activity